 - CSV to List

-- A string consisting of Integers to List of integers
+- A string consisting of Integers to a List of integers

 1. String to List of Strings

-For example, say we have a string “Python is great”, and we want a list which would contain only the given names previously separated by spaces, we can get the required list just by splitting the string into parts on the basis of the position of space.
+For example, say we have a string “Python is great”, and we want a list that would contain only the given names previously separated by spaces, we can get the required list just by splitting the string into parts based on the position of space.

 Let us look at an example to understand it better.

-#given string string1="Python is great" #printing the string print("Actual String: ",string1) #gives us the type of string1 print("Type of string: ",type(string1)) print("String coverted to list :",string1.split()) #prints the list given by split()
+#given string string1="Python is great" #printing the string print("Actual String: ",string1) #gives us the type of string1 print("Type of string: ",type(string1)) print("String converted to list :",string1.split()) #prints the list given by split()